Richard G. Rosner: Early life and education

-Intelligence tests
+IQ tests

-In 1985, he scored 44 of 48 on Ron Hoeflin's Mega Test, a test described in a history of IQ testing as "a nonstandardized test put out by an obscure group known as Mega, supposedly the world's most selective organization of geniuses."
-A score of 44 of 48 represents an IQ of about 180.
-In 1991 he retook the test and achieved 47 of 48 (IQ 190).
+In 1985, he scored 44 of 48 on Ron Hoeflin's Mega Test, sufficient to gain entry into the Mega Society.
+The Mega Test is described in a history of IQ testing as "a nonstandardized test put out by an obscure group known as Mega, supposedly the world's most selective organization of geniuses."
+In 1991 he retook the test and achieved 47 of 48.
 From 1991 to 1997, Rosner was editor of Noesis, the journal of the Mega Society.
 Rick completed Hoeflin's Titan Test and is the first individual to have answered all 48 questions correctly.

 No professionally designed and validated IQ test claims to distinguish test-takers at a one-in-a-million level of rarity of score.
 The standard score range of most currently normed IQ tests is from IQ 40 to IQ 160.
-A score of 160 corresponds to a rarity of about 1 person in 30,000 (leaving aside the issue of error of measurement common to all IQ tests), which falls short of the Mega Society's 1 in a million requirement.
+A score of 160 corresponds to a rarity of about 1 person in 30,000 (leaving aside the issue of error of measurement common to all IQ tests), which falls short of the Mega Society's 1 in a million entry requirement.
 IQ scores above this level are dubious (pending additional research), as there are insufficient normative cases upon which to base a statistically justified rank-ordering.
-High IQ scores are less reliably reported than IQ scores nearer to the population median due to the inherently volatile assessment parameters that come from the limited data availability.
+High IQ scores are less reliably reported than IQ scores nearer to the population mean due to the inherently volatile assessment parameters that come from the limited data availability.
 The Mega Test has been criticized by professional psychologists as improperly designed and scored, "nothing short of number pulverization".
+Neither the Titan nor Mega tests are considered useful to psychologists in their current format, owing to their lack of supervision and time limits.
+The Titan test is further criticised for having multiple similar and non independent questions.
+Both tests have been shown to significantly over-report IQ.

 Taking after the clinical views and opinions of Dr. Howard Gardner, Rosner has argued that "the whole idea of IQ is a little wobbly" due to its attempt to measure linearly what he views as a property with many different aspects.